Stalag Luft 7

-Stalag Luft 7 was a World War II Luftwaffe prisoner-of-war camp located in Bankau, Silesia, Germany (now Bąków, Opole Voivodeship, Poland).
+Stalag Luft 7 was a World War II Luftwaffe prisoner-of-war camp located in Morzyczyn, Pomerania, and Bankau, Silesia (now Bąków, Poland).
+It held British, Canadian, Australian, New Zealander, French, Polish, South African, American and other Allied airmen.

-Camp history
+History

-The camp was opened on 6 June 1944, for RAF NCO flying crews and by July held 230 prisoners.
+The camp was established at an airfield in Morzyczyn in 1943, and then relocated to a remote wooded area near Bąków, where it was opened on 6 June 1944, for RAF NCO flying crews and by July held 230 prisoners.
 They were joined by members of the Glider Pilot Regiment captured at the Battle of Arnhem in September 1944.
 By 1 January 1945, the camp held 1,578 prisoners.
 This was made up of 1,075 British, 252 Canadian, 134 Australian, 26 New Zealand, 24 French, 15 Polish, 14 South African, 11 Irish and 10 US.
 Others were Rhodesian, Maltese, Dutch, Belgian and Czech.
+The International Committee of the Red Cross described the conditions of the camp as "deplorable".